Libo99/hoc-chatapp/README.md

 4. IOS: After step 3 open a new terminal and run `npm run ios`

 5. ANDROID: Make sure to have an emulator ready.
-Then run `npm run android`
+Then run `npm run android` in the new terminal.

 # Troubleshooting
 ## Android emulator won't connect